-Say your employee has just experienced some form of harassment and they know they need to tell someone.
-But when they go to their supervisor, the process grinds to a halt—neither the employee or the supervisor knows what to do next, so nothing happens, and the harassing behavior continues.
+Let’s say an employee has just experienced some form of harassment and they know they need to tell someone.
+But when they go to their supervisor, the process grinds to a halt.

-- The victim takes their grievance to their immediate supervisor in a set amount of time after the issue occurred.
+- The victim takes their grievance to their immediate supervisor within a set amount of time after the issue occurred.

-- The supervisor either responds with informal action, or escalates the concern to their head of department.
+- The supervisor either responds with informal action or escalates the concern to the head of department.

-- The situation is investigated by the employer, and the offending party is offered an opportunity to have their say.
+- The situation is investigated by the employer and the offending party is offered an opportunity to respond.

 - Next, a grievance meeting takes place where the victim can explain their side of the story and is asked how they think it should be resolved.
 They should be allowed a companion to this meeting.

-- Next comes the decision where the employer decides whether to accept or reject the grievance.
+- The employer decides whether to accept or reject the grievance.
 This decision should be communicated in writing ASAP, with the right of appeal.

-- Finally, if the decision is rejected (or partially rejected) by the victim, the issue is escalated to an impartial manager (and a more senior employee if possible).
-The situation will be assessed again, as will the grievance procedure itself, and a hearing will take place followed by another written letter.
+- If the decision is rejected (or partially rejected) by the victim, the issue is escalated to an impartial manager (and a more senior employee if possible).
+The situation will be assessed again, as will the grievance procedure itself, and a hearing will take place followed by a written letter.

-For more info, check out the ACAS code of practice on disciplinary and grievance procedures.
+For more information, you can refer to the Advisory, Conciliation and Arbitration Service (ACAS) code of practice or the US code on disciplinary and grievance procedures.

-From getting clear on what unacceptable behavior actually means, to setting up a solid grievance procedure that everyone knows about, the steps to a supportive workplace are simple.
-And even if hostility does occur, as long as you focus on making sure employees are comfortable enough to speak up, the situation should be containable.
+From getting clear on what unacceptable behavior actually looks like to setting up a solid grievance procedure that everyone knows about, the right steps can help you get back on track.